Understanding our pets is always a top priority. Especially in the beginning when most of the natural learning curve hasn’t taken place yet.

 Avoid Well Water and Tap Water If Possible, For Your Chinchilla, Go with Purified Water

 As far as water, I prefer to just spend the $1.00 for a jug of purified water from the store to fill my chinchilla’s water bottles with.

 Like I stated before, chinchillas when they do fall ill, typically get worse quickly without immediate care, so I prefer to play things safe.

 However, if you have easy access and the budget, I would stick to jugged purified water to play things safe and keep your chinchilla happy and healthy.

 So, we have now moved through the most critical 3 items that your chinchilla always needs to be offered.

 Many chinchilla owners don’t understand what their chinchillas should have and what they shouldn’t’ have.

-This area of information in this post is likely the most valuable because it’s probably the information you have been led down the wrong path about and have perhaps been giving your chinchilla treats that are not necessarily safe or the best idea to be providing to your chinchilla.
+This is because it’s probably the information you have been led down the wrong path about and have perhaps been giving your chinchilla treats that are not necessarily safe or the best idea to be providing to your chinchilla.

 Let’s dive into the details.

 Chinchilla Treats.
 Moderation is Key and Only Offer Chinchilla Safe Treats.
-Avoid the Sugary Items

 \Well, sometimes.
 Sometimes we are misguided and accidentally provide our chinchilla with treats they shouldn’t be having.

 This is what we are aiming to avoid and get better at.

 It’s ideal to give your chinchilla treats in moderation and to make sure we are only offering our chinchilla treats that have no chances of causing illness or discomfort within our chinchillas small furry, incredibly soft bodies.
-Let’s dive into those details.

 While it’s always great to offer our chinchillas treats or pets in general, it’s vital to understand that chinchillas can only have a select few treats that would be considered safe for them.

-Chinchillas can get gas build-ups and have digestive track issues or even blockages for consuming the wrong treats or eating too many treats in general.
+Chinchillas can get gas build-ups and have digestive tract issues or even blockages for consuming the wrong treats or eating too many treats in general.

 - Rose- Hips